This topic only applies to Armor Anywhere users.

 - In Description, enter a short description.

-- In Services, select the data type to collect.
+- In Services, select the desired services.

 - In IAM Role, copy the External ID.
 You will need this information at a later step.